Review: Think Tank Logistics Manager 30. The Best Roller Bag

 Think Tank Logistics Manager 30 cable and lock

-The in-built cable with the lock neatly tugged away in one of the side pockets.
+The in-built cable with the lock is neatly tucked away in one side pocket.

 But that is not the case.
-I purchased this bag after extensive research, and that research has paid off.
+I purchased this bag after extensive research, which has paid off.

 Because in short, I love this bag.